-Document the following with chart notes
+Document the following with chart notes.

 - I. Pulmonary Arterial Hypertension [must meet all listed below]: - A. Prescriber: cardiologist or pulmonologist. - B. Diagnosis and severity [must meet both listed below]: - 1.
 Pulmonary arterial hypertension (PAH) WHO Group I: Confirmed by right heart catheterization or echocardiography [must meet both listed below]: - a.
-Mean pulmonary arterial pressure (mPAP) at least 25 mmHg. - b.
-Pulmonary capillary wedge pressure or left arterial pressure or left ventricular enddiastolic pressure 15mmHg or below. - 2.
-Vasoreactivity test: completed or documented inappropriateness to test [must meet one listed below]:

-- a.
-Positive test (decrease mPAP at least 10mmHg to less than 40mmHg with unchanged or increased cardiac output) and contraindicated, inadequate response or significant side effects to calcium channel blockers with diltiazem or a dihydropyridine. - b.
+Mean pulmonary arterial pressure (mPAP) is at least 25 mmHg. - Pulmonary capillary wedge pressure or left arterial pressure or left ventricular enddiastolic pressure 15mmHg or below. - Vasoreactivity test: completed or documented inappropriateness to test [must meet one listed below]: - a.
+Positive test (decrease mPAP at least 10mmHg to less than 40mmHg with unchanged or increased cardiac output) and contraindicated, inadequate response or significant side effects to calcium channel blockers with diltiazem or a dihydropyridine.

+- b.
 Negative response test. - II.
 Pulmonary Arterial Hypertension therapeutic options (see Appendix II). - A. Treatment naive patient with World Health Organization (WHO) functional class (FC) II or III [must meet one listed below]: - 1.
 Letaris (ambrisentan) and Adcirca (tadalafil) are requested as initial combination therapy. - 2.
-Opsumit (macitentan), Letaris (ambrisentan) or Adempas (riociguat) used as monotherapy [must meet both listed below]: - a.
-Combination therapy with Letaris and Adcirca not tolerated. - b.
-Sildenafil or tadalafil contraindicated, inadequate response or significant adverse effects. - 3.
-Requested drug will be used for add-on therapy to existing monotherapy or dual therapy AND [must meet both listed below]: - a.
+Opsumit (macitentan), Letaris (ambrisentan), or Adempas (riociguat) used as monotherapy [must meet both listed below]: - a.
+Combination therapy with Letaris and Adcirca were not tolerated. - b.
+Sildenafil or tadalafil are contraindicated, resulted in an inadequate response, or caused significant adverse effects. - 3.
+The requested drug will be used for add-on therapy to existing monotherapy or dual therapy AND [must meet both listed below]: - a.
 Medications are from different therapeutic classes. - b.
-Unresponsive or progression of disease despite established pulmonary arterial hypertension therapies. - B. WHO functional class III with evidence of rapid disease progression or poor prognosis [must meet one listed below]: - 1.
-Continuous Flolan/Veletri intravenous (epoprostenol IV), Orenitram/Tyvaso/Remodulin intravenous (treprostinil IV) or Remodulin subcutaneous (treprostinil SQ). - 2.
-Addition of inhaled or oral prostanoid if can't manage parenteral prostanoid. - C. WHO functional class IV [must meet one listed below]: - 1.
-Continuous Flolan/Veletri intravenous (epoprostenol), Orenitram/Tyvaso/Remodulin IV (treprostinil) or Remodulin SC (treprostinil). - 2.
-Inhaled prostanoid in combination with an oral PDE-5 inhibitor and an oral endothelin receptor antagonist if can't manage parenteral prostanoid. - D. Patients with inadequate response to initial therapy [must meet one listed below]: - 1.
-WHO functional class III or IV with unacceptable clinical status despite established monotherapy: addition of a second class of PAH therapy. - 2.
-WHO functional class II or IV with unacceptable or deteriorating clinical status despite established therapy with two classes of PAH therapy: addition of third class of PAH therapy.

-- E. WHO functional class III and IV with inadequate response to maximal pharmacotherapy [must meet one listed below]:

-- 1. Lung transplant candidate.

-- 2. Incorporate palliative care.
+The patient was unresponsive or had progression of disease despite established pulmonary arterial hypertension therapies. - B. WHO functional class III with evidence of rapid disease progression or poor prognosis [must meet one listed below]: - 1.
+Continuous Flolan/Veletri intravenous (epoprostenol IV), Orenitram/Tyvaso/Remodulin intravenous (treprostinil IV), or Remodulin subcutaneous (treprostinil SQ). - 2.
+Addition of inhaled or oral prostanoid if a parenteral prostanoid is not manageable. - C. WHO functional class IV [must meet one listed below]: - Continuous Flolan/Veletri intravenous (epoprostenol), Orenitram/Tyvaso/Remodulin IV (treprostinil) or Remodulin SC (treprostinil). - 2.
+Inhaled prostanoid in combination with an oral PDE-5 inhibitor and an oral endothelin receptor antagonist if a parenteral prostanoid is not manageable. - D. Patients with inadequate response to initial therapy [must meet one listed below]: - 1.
+WHO functional class III or IV with unacceptable clinical status despite established monotherapy: addition of a second class of PAH therapy. - WHO functional class II or IV with unacceptable or deteriorating clinical status despite established therapy with two classes of PAH therapy: addition of a third class of PAH therapy. - E. WHO functional class III and IV with inadequate response to maximal pharmacotherapy [must meet one listed below]: - 1.
+Lung transplant candidate. - 2.
+Incorporate palliative care. - III.
+Approval. - A. Initial: three months. - B. Re-approval: one year (decreased or stabilized pulmonary arterial hypertension WHO functional class and/or decreased or stabilized MPAP).